Forest Stewardship Resources

 CT DEEP: Why Manage Forests?

-This two-page publication by CT DEEP about the importance of good forest management including:
+These publications by CT DEEP describe the importance of good forest management for a variety of objectives including:

 CT Young Forest Initiative

 Interested in creating habitat for the 50+ wildlife species of greatest conservation need in CT?
 Learn more about how the Young Forest Initiative can support your efforts.